-affiliated STA: A station (STA), which can be an access point (AP) STA or non-access point (non-AP) STA, that provides link-specific, lower medium access protocol (MAC) services within a multi-link device (an MLD).
+affiliated STA: A station (STA) provides link-specific, lower medium access protocol (MAC) services within a multi-link device (an MLD).
+The STA can be an AP STA within an AP MLD or a non-AP STA within a non-AP MLD. (#12036)